Secondary school places - not got what you wanted?

 It is pretty difficult to win an appeal against a decision not to offer a child a place at a certain school.

-There are four grounds on which appeals can be successful:
+There are three grounds on which appeals can be successful:

 - The school's admission arrangements do not comply with the law and if they did your child would have been offered a place